Casa Cartagena Boutique Hotel & Spa

-Call us on 858 345 1763 to start planning your vacation to Casa Cartagena Boutique Hotel & Spa or take a look at our itineraries to Cuzco Sacred Valley and Machu Picchu
+Call us on to start planning your vacation to Casa Cartagena Boutique Hotel & Spa or take a look at our itineraries to Peru

 The contemporary Casa Cartagena Boutique Hotel & Spa is set within a beautifully restored colonial mansion within colonial Cuzco's historic center, and just two blocks away from main plaza.
 Stunning accommodation and very friendly service.

 From the outside Casa Cartagena seamlessly blends with its traditional surroundings, on the inside the hotel’s impeccably styled minimalist decor brings a completely new flair to Cuzco hotels.
 Each suite offers the ultimate modern luxuries including central heating and air-conditioning, Internet, flat screen cable TV, Tatami shower and bathtub as well as butler service.
-Using an enriched oxygen system all suites enjoy a better body acclimatisation to the altitude of the city.
+Additional oxygen is available in all rooms for an additional charge which helps with acclimatisation to the altitude of Cuzco.

 Casa Cartagena's La Chola Cusco restaurant has a legendary history; a picanteria used to operate here under the same name in the mid-nineteen hundreds and was renowned all over the city for being the meeting point of recognized artists, poets, writers, politicians and intellectuals.
 Among the most famous visitors was Pablo Neruda who was inspired by the majesty of Cuzco and enamoured of the beauty of the house.
 The wine cellar was built inside an Inca wall to maintain the quality and characteristics of a rich selection of wines.